jo/couchmagick/README.md

 ; Ignore the following databases (again comma separated list) ; Regular expressions are again allowed: blacklist = /^_/
+; Only attachments which match any of the mime types below are processed (separate with comma).
+; Default is /^image\// Regular expressions are allowed:
+;source_content_types = /^image\//,application/postscript
 ```

 ## Imagemagick Configuration